Hooman-Pouyan/Creatingly-Realtime-jamboard/README.md

 This is A Real Time Collaboration app built on top of Angular 18 and nest js

-i was Tasked to implement a performant readl time editing studio like figma for my interview with creatingly and here is a portion of result for my 3 day task
+i was Tasked to implement a performant readl time editing studio like figma for my interview with creatingly and here is a portion of result for my 3 days task

 https://github.com/user-attachments/assets/697c7619-42e8-4f85-9703-94d122328409